 In January 1999 as a result of a referendum, the City purchased the 5.5 acre marina site and facilities at the north end of 41st Avenue for \$4.25M.
 The City arranged financing for the purchase through a 20-year bond.
 The site is bordered by the Intracoastal Waterway and Morgan Creek, providing a premier location for marina, entertainment, and recreational activities.
-This complex offers a full service marina and overnight berthing, a convenience store, restaurant, boat storage area, a boat launching ramp and other privately operated water-sport businesses.
+This complex offers a full-service marina and overnight berthing, a convenience store, restaurant, boat storage area, a boat launching ramp and other privately operated water-sport businesses.

 Prior to purchase, the City contracted for a complete inventory and facilities baseline assessment to ensure that the condition of the facilities was known.
-In general the facilities include the marina proper with docks, piers, headwalls, and boat refueling equipment; the convenience store that includes restrooms, offices, and gasoline pumps; the boat launching ramp with a small utility building/restroom abreast of the ramp; and a large two-story restaurant with some built-in food service equipment.
+In general, the facilities include the marina proper with docks, piers, headwalls, and boat refueling equipment; the convenience store that includes restrooms, offices, and gasoline pumps; the boat launching ramp with a small utility building/restroom abreast of the ramp; and a large two-story restaurant with some built-in food service equipment.
 In recent years, the City has undertaken major maintenance projects on the marina site including bulkhead replacement, dredging and dock replacement and improvement.

 Because of the timing and conditions of the purchase, leases to various businesses vary in length and circumstance.
 In general, turnover in the marina tenants is extremely rare and vacancies have been filled quickly.
+In fact, in 2022, the marina changed tenants and the current tenant is in the process of improving the facilities and working with the City in reconfigure the parking to be more conducive to island residents.
+The restaurant also changed tenants who have recently concluded a major renovation and are back open serving the public.

 While lease revenue is stable, it is not sufficient to fund 100% of the marina cash needs including debt service on both the bond issued to purchase the marina and the subsequent bond issued to replace the bulkhead.
 The funding gap between marina revenues and expenditures has historically been filled using tourism revenues such as Municipal Accommodations Taxes, Hospitality Taxes and/or State Accommodations Taxes.
-Once the bonds are satisfied in 2019 and 2016, respectively, the marina is expected to be financially self-sustaining.
-Meanwhile, the marina has provided the desired marina-type facilities and services to the City population, which was the primary objective of the purchase.
+Once the bonds are satisfied in 2019 and 2016, respectively, the marina is expected to be financially self sustaining.

-In the short to mid-term, the marina is expected to provide the desired level of marina services to the population and operate on a fiscally sound basis from year to year.
-Over the longer term, services will continue but not without close attention to modernization and maintenance of the facilities and monitoring of the site's impact on neighboring residential areas.
-It should be anticipated that capital improvements and some major maintenance costs will surface in future years.
+The marina is expected to provide the desired level of marina services to the population and operate on a fiscally sound basis from year to year.
+Moving forth, services will continue but not without close attention to modernization, on going maintenance, and monitoring of the site's impact on neighboring residential areas.
+Future capital improvements and some major maintenance costs will surface in future years.
 These expected costs will be mitigated to a significant extent as the balance owed on the purchase bond decreases and is satisfied in 2019.